 The Authority shall monitor whether the competent authorities concerned verify that outsourcing, delegation or risk transfer arrangements referred to in the first subparagraph are concluded in accordance with Union law, comply with guidelines, recommendations or opinions from the Authority and do not prevent effective supervision by the competent authorities and enforcement in a third country.

+(571 Klinz, 572 Balz)

+3a.
+If the outsourcing, delegation or risk transfer arrangements prevent effective supervision by the competent authorities and enforcement in a third country or, on the supervisory convergence aspects linked to these arrangements, entail risks for regulatory arbitrage across Member States, the Authority may issue recommendations to the competent authority concerned at the latest one month after the Authority has received the notification.

-4. The Authority may issue recommendations to the competent authority concerned, including recommendations to review a decision or to withdraw an authorisation.
-Where the competent authority concerned does not follow the recommendations of the Authority within 15 working days, the competent authority shall state the reasons and the Authority shall make its recommendation public together with those reasons.
+3a.
+If a competent authority’s verification arrangements prevent effective supervision or enforcement and entail risks for regulatory arbitrage across Member States, the Authority may issue recommendations to the competent authority concerned on how to improve its verification arrangements including a deadline until which the competent authority should implement the recommended changes.
+If the concerned competent authority does not follow the recommendations, it shall state the reasons and the Authority shall make its recommendations public together with those reasons.

+3b.
+The Commission shall within [one year from the entry into force of this amending regulation] draw up a report, which takes stock of the different approaches in sectoral legislation with regards to assessing, the materiality of the activity to be outsourced or delegated and which investigates the possibility for a more harmonised approach in this regard via the potential specification of common criteria and methodology.
+The Commission shall submit this report to the European Parliament and the Council.

+In doing so, the Commission shall take into account:

+(a) the continuity of activity,

+(b) the effective management capacity,

+(c) effective capacity to audit delegated and outsourced activities as well as risk transfers.
+(576 Berès, 574 Hübner).

 AMs tabled specifically to Article 31a of the EBA Regulation that fall if COMP is adopted: 75-78 Balz-Berès, 545 Hayes, 546 Kappel-Meuthen, 547 Swinburne, 548 Delvaux-Gill, 549 Balz, 550 Balz, 552 Balz, 558 Balz, 560 Balz, 563 Balz, 568 Balz, 569 Balz 570 Balz, 572 Balz, 573 Balz, 551 Berès, 553 Berès, 567 Berès, 554 Langen, 557 Langen, 561 Langen, 565 Langen, 555 Klinz-Cornillet, 556 Berès-Fernández, 575 Berès-Fernández, 576 Berès-Fernández, 559 Klinz, 571 Klinz-Torvalds-Cornillet, 562 Klinz-Torvalds, 564 Klinz-Torvalds, 566 Hübner, 574 Hübner

 AMs tabled specifically to Article 31a of the EIOPA Regulation that fall if COMP is adopted: 929 Hayes, 930 Delvaux-Gill, 931 Klinz-Cornillet, 932 Klinz-Torvalds-Cornillet, 933 Klinz-Torvalds-Cornillet, 934 Klinz-Torvalds-Cornillet, 935 Klinz-Torvalds-Cornillet